akaszowska/akaszowska.github.io/_pages/about.md

 Whether you're a teacher looking for new ideas, a student wanting to dig deeper into a topic, or a professional in need of a refresher or a new perspective for your projects, I hope you'll find something interesting here.

-_Please note: this website is under construction, I upload new materials as I edit them._
+_Please note: this website is under construction, I upload new materials as I edit them.
+All content on this page has been developed without use of generative AI._

 My work and research
 ======